-Why is it so hard to see your own typos?!
+Why is it so hard to spot mistakes in your own work?

-Why is it so hard to see your own typos?!
+Why is it so hard to see accidental mistakes?!

-Your clients.
-Your marketing campaigns.
+Your readers.
+Your documents.
 Your message.
 They’re important to you.

 But to your brain?
 It’s not interested in the level of detail we need in our comms-heavy and trust-building business world.
 It’s too busy focusing on what it does find important.
 We’ll get to that in a bit.